Skip to main content

 Figure \(\PageIndex{5}\): Fatty acids with 18 carbon atoms

-In your mind, replace the cis double bond in oleic acid with a trans.
+In your mind, replace the cis double bond in oleic acid with a trans double bond.
 You should now see a long "zig-zag" shaped molecule with no kinks.
-Trans fatty acids are rare in biology but are produced in the industrial partial hydrogenation of fats, which decreases the number of double bonds and makes the fats more solid-like and tastier while decreasing rancidity.
-These trans fatty acids would pack closer together and affect the structure and function of the lipid in a given environment (such as a membrane bilayer).
+Trans fatty acids are rare in biology but are produced by the industrial partial hydrogenation of fats, which decreases the number of double bonds, making the fats more solid-like and tastier while reducing rancidity.
+These trans fatty acids would pack more closely together, affecting the structure and function of the lipid in a given environment (such as a membrane bilayer).
 Increased consumption of trans fatty acids is associated with an increased risk of cardiovascular disease.

 Table \(\PageIndex{3}\): shows the percentages of fatty acids in different oils/fats